Electronic Leak Detection DOES WORK

 - Most refrigerant is heavier than air which means that starting from the top and working down is usually a more effective way to pinpoint.

 - Go back to the same point again and again to confirm a leak.
-Don’t condemn a component bases on one “hit”
+Don’t condemn a component based on one “hit”

 - Find the leak WITH BUBBLES whenever remotely possible, even after pinpointing with a detector.